 She reminds her clients that progress does not come from dramatic overnight fixes, but from little choices repeated over time.
 “When you give fascia the care it needs, you give your body a chance to respond.
 That response may be subtle at first, but it builds.
 Before long, you start to notice the things you can do again.”

-Chronic pain can feel isolating, but Boozer’s message is one of possibility and hope.
+Chronic pain can feel isolating, especially when it limits activities that once felt easy.
+But Boozer’s message is one of possibility and hope.
 Fascia care is not a miracle cure, but it is a gentle, empowering way to give your body the tools it needs to heal.
 And sometimes, that first step toward relief can change everything.

 About the expert